Laid Back Breastfeeding

 Tell me in the comments below: Have you tried this position?
 Will you?

 Hey there, and welcome to another episode of Your Empowered Birth.
-My name is Lara Proud, I’m a Registered Nurse and I am here to talk to you this week about one trick that is going to help you with breastfeeding postpartum.
+My name is Lara Proud.
+I’m a Registered Nurse, and I am here to talk to you about a trick that is going to help you with breastfeeding postpartum.

 Breastfeeding can be one of the trickiest things about postpartum.

-It’s one of the things that people hear about all of the time, from friends and family members who’ve experienced difficulties, or who have gone through it themselves, and just want to come out on the other side feeling a little more confident this time.
-One of the tricks that I’m going to show you this week is backed by evidence, and what it is, is called laid-back nursing.
+It’s one of the things that you hear about all of the time, either from friends and family members who’ve experienced difficulties (or who have gone through it themselves) and want to come out on the other side feeling a little more confident.
+One of the tricks that I’m going to show you this week is backed by evidence.
+It’s called laid-back nursing.

 Laid-back nursing, biological nurturing, biological breastfeeding position, these are all names for the exact same thing.
 But this position is honestly one of the biggest lifesavers.